Graduate School Handbook Part 12 - Progress review in stages 2 and beyond

 Additional guidance and FAQs will be available via the Graduate School Handbook in due course.

 PGR12.5.1 Deadlines for the review will be in accordance with the dates specified in the agreed terms and conditions for each postgraduate researcher.
 The progress review process for each stage of registration should be fully completed as follows:

-- Stage 2: by maximum 24 months for FT registration, by 26 months for PT registration, Prof Doc as per published programme;
+- Stage 2: by maximum 24 months for FT registration, by 26 months for PT registration, Professional Doctorate as per published programme;

-- Stage 3: by maximum 36 months for FT registration, by 54 months for PT registration, Prof Doc as per published programme.
+- Stage 3: by maximum 36 months for FT registration, by 54 months for PT registration, Professional Doctorate as per published programme.

 PGR12.6 Responsibilities of the PGR